JacobFuller65/NBAcomparisons/README.md

 Doesn't measure shooting ability, doesn't take into consideration quality of shots

+Traditional metric for shooting

+Pros:

+Cons:

+Overall makes picture cloudy by blending 3pt and 2pt shots together, while not averaging free throws.

+Lower % doesn't necessarily mean inefficiency

+Doesn't factor where players take their shots from , 33% from 3pt is the same as 50% from 2.

+## Points per shot:

+Ex, player scores 20 points off of 14 "effective attempts"- Free throws attempted + 3pt Attempted + 2pt Attempted.
+They scored 1.43/ shot.

+True Shooting %:

+This means they would need to shoot 71% from 2 point to match this efficiency.

+## Scoring Volume vs Efficiency:

+Some player's efficiency will go down at a higher volume than others

+Tends to be a downward slope, the higher the volume, the lower the efficiency.

 ## PIE Rating- Contribution to a game, perentage that single player contributed to a game.
 22.4% would mean player produces 22.4%